-- the Annual Report which is distributed to all shareholders; - the Annual General Meeting and other meetings called to obtain approval for Board action as appropriate; - release of material information to the ASX, including media and market updates; and - the Company's website: www.global-health.com.
+- the Annual Report which is distributed to all shareholders; - release of material information to the ASX, including media and market updates;

+- the Annual General Meeting and other meetings called to obtain approval for Board action as appropriate; and - the Company's website: www.global-health.com.

-The Company Secretary is the person responsible for communications with the ASX.
+The Company Secretary is responsible for communications with the ASX.
 This role includes responsibility for ensuring compliance with the continuous disclosure requirements in the ASX Listing Rules and overseeing and coordinating disclosure of information to the ASX.
 Information disclosed to the ASX is posted on the Company's website after it is disclosed to the ASX.
 When analysts are briefed on aspects of the Group's operations, the materials used in the presentation are released to the ASX and posted on the Company's website.

 All shareholders are entitled to receive a copy of the Company's annual and half yearly reports.
-In addition, the Company seeks to provide opportunities for shareholders to participate through electronic means.
+The Company also provides opportunities for shareholders to gain information about the Group through electronic means.
 Initiatives to facilitate this include making all Company announcements, media briefings, details of Company meetings, press releases for the last three years and financial reports for the last three years available on the Company's website.
-The website also includes an option for shareholders to register their email address for direct email updates on Company matters.
+The website also includes an option for shareholders to register their email address for direct email updates about the Company.